Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 )

-are well correlated, with a correlation score of \(0.833\) -
+• DomesticGross and ForeignGross are also extremely well correlated, with a score of 0.873.

-are also extremely well correlated, with a score of \(0.873\). - Both these correlation scores are highly significant, with three stars.
+• Both these correlation scores are highly significant, with three stars.
 (We will speak of significance in a while.)

-- None of the other pairs of variables have good correlation scores.
+• None of the other pairs of variables have good correlation scores.

-- Note in passing that both the βGrossβ related variables have highly skewed distributions.
+• Note in passing that both the “Gross” related variables have highly skewed distributions.
 That is the nature of the movie business!

 Let us also try a few other variables, related to budget and profits.
-For instance, it would be interesting to see the relationship between Budget
+For instance, it would be interesting to see the relationship between Budget and Profitability and even either of the “gross” earnings and Profitability.

 # Set graph theme